mstksg/inCode/copy/entries/monad-plus-1.md

 Now, remember, saying "x is a monad" just means "we have defined a way of chaining functions/operations on x".
-Just like how we can now chain multiple functions that return Maybe's (but don't take Maybe's as input).
-Now, given any object, there is probably more than one way to meaningfully define this "chaining".
+Just like how we can now chain multiple functions that return Maybe's (that don't take Maybe's as input).
+However, given any object, there is probably more than one way to meaningfully define this "chaining".

 Sometimes, it's useful to base your definition of chaining on the idea of a failure/success process.
 Sometimes it's useful to define chaining as "We are